 Speaker Disclosures:

 Financial: Cathy Malchiodi is the co-founder and president of Art Therapy Without Borders.
 She has an employment relationship with the Trauma-Informed Practices and Expressive Arts Therapy Institute, Prescott College, and Lesley University.
 Cathy Malchiodi is a syndicated writer for Psychology Today.
 She receives royalties as a published author.
-Cathy Malchiodi receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Cathy Malchiodi receives a speaking honorarium, recording, and book royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Cathy Malchiodi is a member of the American Art Therapy Association, the American Counseling Association, the Association for Humanistic Counseling, the Association for Creativity in Counseling, and the International Traumatic Stress Society.